 Portions of South Park, the largest recreational area in the South Hills Of Pittsburgh is located withing the borders of Bethel Park.
 South Park is operated and maintained by Allegheny County, and is home to countless facilities and recreational activities.
 Some highlights are a wave pool, ice skating rink, skate park, BMX track and multiple playgrounds and pavilions.
 An animal reserve and the historic Oliver Miller Homestead both reside within the park’s grounds.

 Bethel Park’s major shopping district is anchored by South Hills Village Mall, which is jointly located in Bethel Park and Upper St. Clair.
 Another large shopping district is located on the Route 88 corridor, stretching from the newly established Millennium Shops to South Park Shops.
 Bethel Park is also home to a vast array of locally owned businesses to meet all of your dining, recreation and retail needs.

 Port Authority Red & Blue Transit Lines

 Bethel Park is also conveniently located along the T transit line for easy access to downtown Pittsburgh.
 There are two Port Authority rail lines that service the South Hills, and they both run through Bethel Park.

 Bethel Park is the home of several historic locations including Bethel Cemetery, located next to Bethel Presbyterian Church.
 The cemetery houses the graves of residents going all the way back before the Revolutionary War.
 Bethel Presbyterian Church also houses many artifacts in their history room.
-The School House Arts and Historical Center is currently experiencing a major renovation by the Bethel Park Historical Society.
+The Schoolhouse Arts and History Center is currently experiencing a major renovation by the Bethel Park Historical Society.